Marketing vs Branding: Which One Grows Your Business?

 Ultimately, branding must contribute to business value – or it’s just expensive decoration.

-The brand value represents the financial contribution of your brand to your business.
+Brand value represents the financial contribution your brand makes to your business.
 It’s typically measured through:

 Strong brands demonstrably impact financial performance: